niels-slotboom/notes/Submanifolds.typ

 $
   beta^i = - epsilon alpha^2 g^(t i),
 $
-where the factor is chosen such one can extract $epsilon\/alpha$ as a common factor in $n^sharp$, i.e.
+where the factor is chosen such that one can extract $epsilon\/alpha$ as a common factor in $n^sharp$, i.e.
 $
   n^sharp = epsilon/alpha ( diff_t - beta^i diff_i).
 $